plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The anchors determine which element is passed to each updater.
 Updaters do not receive the complete anchors object.

-The concrete implementation supplied by `jivs-simpledom` is `SimpleDomAriaService`.
+The concrete implementation supplied by `jivs-simpledom` is `SimpleAriaService`.
 Its `findElements()` method performs fresh queries below `root` using the field's Element Identifier.

-For the error-message element, `SimpleDomAriaService.findElements()` applies this precedence:
+For the error-message element, `SimpleAriaService.findElements()` applies this precedence:

 1. Select the field's `data-jivs-role="error"` element when it declares `data-aria-errormessage="true"`.
 Return `ElementRole.error`.
 2. Otherwise, select the field's `data-jivs-role="aria-error"` element.
 Return `ElementRole.ariaError`.